Hawaiian Punch

 Hawaiian Punch is an American brand of fruit punch currently manufactured by Keurig Dr Pepper, originally invented in 1934 by A.W.
 Leo, Tom Yeats, and Ralph Harrison as a topping for ice cream.
-It was started from an original syrup flavor called Leo's Hawaiian Punch, containing orange, pineapple, passion fruit, guava and papaya, and is currently offering 14 different flavors since 2020.
-The drink is currently made with 3% fruit juice.
+It was started from an original syrup flavor titled Leo's Hawaiian Punch, containing orange, pineapple, passion fruit, guava and papaya, and has been available in 14 flavors since 2020.
+Though earlier versions contained 10% fruit juice, the drink is currently made with 3% fruit juice.

-In 1961, the Atherton-Privett ad agency created a 20-second commercial to advertise Hawaiian Punch drink.

 History

 Leo's Hawaiian Punch was created as an ice cream topping syrup in 1934 by A.W.
 Leo, Tom Yeats, and Ralph Harrison in a converted garage in Fullerton, California.
 It originally contained 5 fruit juices: orange, pineapple, passion fruit, guava and papaya—all imported from Hawaii.
-Although customers later discovered that it made an appealing drink when mixed with water, Hawaiian Punch (with "Leo's" name omitted) was only available wholesale in gallon glass jugs to ice cream parlors and soda fountains.
+Although customers later discovered that it made an appealing drink when mixed with water, Hawaiian Punch (with "Leo's" name omitted) was available only wholesale in gallon glass jugs to ice cream parlors and soda fountains.
 The original company was named Pacific Citrus Products (PCP).

 In 1946, Reuben P. Hughes purchased the company and renamed it the Pacific Hawaiian Products Company and quickly set about making Hawaiian Punch Base available directly to consumers in 1 quart glass containers.
-The immediate post-war period saw the introduction of ready-to-serve Hawaiian Punch in 46 oz tins (1950) & frozen concentrate (1955).
+The immediate post-war period saw the introduction of ready-to-serve Hawaiian Punch in 46 oz tins (1950) and frozen concentrate (1955).
 Sometime around 1954, the brand was expanded to a second flavor, Sunshine Yellow.
 The original red Hawaiian Punch became the "Rosy" flavor.
 At that same time, a sixth fruit flavor, apricot puree, was added to the formula.
 The Sunshine Yellow flavor omitted the orange juice of the original and replaced the original red food coloring with yellow.
 By 1955, Hawaiian Punch had become a national brand.

 R. J. Reynolds Tobacco Company bought Pacific Hawaiian in 1962 and later transferred it to its newly acquired Del Monte subsidiary in 1981.
+At the time, Hawaiian Punch was marketed primarily as a cocktail mixer, but under RJR's leadership, the company conducted market research studies to housewives and children and directed marketing to the household market.
+RJR introduced individual sized 8 ounce cans in 1973 and a powdered form, similar to Kool-Aid, in 1976.
+By 1978, Hawaiian Punch was available in liquid, frozen concentrate, shelf concentrate, pre-sweetened powder, and unsweetened powder form.
+In 1983, RJR introduced the first nationally distributed juice box, which increased sales by 35%.

 Procter & Gamble bought Hawaiian Punch from Del Monte Foods, spun off from RJR Nabisco in 1989, a year later.
 Procter & Gamble sold Hawaiian Punch to Cadbury Schweppes in 1999.
 Dr Pepper Snapple was spun off from Cadbury Schweppes in 2008.
 In 2018, Dr Pepper Snapple merged with Keurig Green Mountain to become Keurig Dr Pepper.